2026 Festival Programme

 11:00am – 12:00noon |Kimmeridge House, Talbot Campus

-Talk – Stan & Gran
+Talk – From Idea to Screen: The Stan & Gran Journey

 Simone Giampaolo is a London-based Swiss director known for his passion for meaningful storytelling, emotional narratives, and humorous characters.
 He graduated with distinction from the BA (Hons) Computer Animation Art & Design program at the National Centre for Computer Animation in Bournemouth, UK, in 2013.
+Throughout his career, he’s written and directed over ten multi-award-winning original short films (including the Oscar®-shortlisted and BAFTA-nominated Only a Child), while working on a multitude of commissioned projects for clients such as Netflix, Paramount, Google, Warner Bros., Cartoon Network, Disney, LEGO, Nickelodeon, Marvel, Pokémon and BBC, collaborating with world-class studios like Jellyfish Pictures, Axis Studios, Nathan Love, Blue Zoo, Red Knuckles and Aardman.

 11:00am – 12:00noon | Kimmeridge House, Talbot Campus